tw-mosip/inji-wallet/docs/presentation-during-issuance.md

     - Note that the exact output for the interaction response expect auth_session is returned as output.
 The auth_session addition to the request body is handled in InteractiveAuthorizationRequestService class.

 **PresentationInteraction class implements AuthorizationInteraction interface.**
--  Requirements of the Presentation interaction from Wallet
+-  Requirements of the Presentation interaction from Wallet (got as constructor params)
+  - presentationConsent callback
+    - input: presentation request | output: boolean indicating user consent
+    - To obtain user consent for presentation request
+    - use case - Get consent from user that the Issuer is requesting for presentation of credentials and user agrees to proceed.
+    - When?
+After wallet receives the request from the Issuer for Presentation interaction and before displaying the matching credentials to the user.
+    - If user rejects consent, an error VP response is created and sent to Issuer.
   - handlePresentationRequest callback
+    - input: presentation request | output: selected credentials - map of {credential_type: {format_type: list of credentials}}
     - handlePresentationRequest: (ovpRequest: AuthorizationRequest) -> Map<String, Map<FormatType, List<Any>>>
     - This callback is responsible for
-      - displaying the presentation request to the user and obtaining user consent,
       - filtering the credentials in Wallet which satisfies the presentation request criteria, showing the filtered credentials to the user for selection
+  - shareConsent callback
+    - input: selected credentials | output: boolean indicating user consent
-      - obtaining user consent for sharing the selected credentials.
+    - To obtain user consent for sharing selected credentials
+    - use case - Get consent from user that the user agrees to share the selected credentials with the Issuer.
+    - When?
+After user selects the credentials to be shared and before creating the VP response.
+    - If user rejects consent, an error VP response is created and sent to Issuer.
   - signVerifiablePresentation callback
+    - input: unsigned VP token | output: signed VP token - map of {format_type: signed data}
     - signVerifiablePresentation: (payload: unsignedVPToken) -> Map<FormatType, VPTokenSigningResult>
     - This callback is responsible for signing the data for VP creation.
   - trustedVerifiers